 RAR is a compressed file short for Roshal Archive; it's a proprietary file format developed by Eugene Roshal, a genius software engineer.

 Simply put, a .rar file is like a big data container that holds a set of individual files and folders inside.

 Why use RAR?
 Because it reduces the size of your files and folders while keeping all the content 100% intact.
 With a RAR, it's much easier to store on removable media or transferred over the Internet.

-RAR files are also easier to split, or to recover once corrupted, then other alternatives like ZIP or 7Zip files.
+According to this comparison image provided by Compression Ratings, RAR files achieve much higher compression, especially on multimedia files.
+They are also easier to split or to recover once corrupted than other alternatives like ZIP or 7Zip files.

 How to Open an RAR Archive on Mac?

 Unlike other archive files, for example, a ZIP archive can be directly created or extracted by using the default function on Mac (here's a tutorial), a RAR file can only be opened using third-party software...which, unfortunately, Apple hasn't built into the Archive Utility, yet.

 That's why there are plenty of third-party applications available on the Internet that claim to be able to do that.
 Some are dated, while some require you to pay.

 Thanks to those smart, yet kind developers, we have quite a lot of free options to get the job done without taking a penny out of the pocket.
 I've tested many and here are the 10 best free apps that still work.

 10 Free RAR Extractor Apps That Work on Mac